 - (a) Hankook tires are required in both dry and wet conditions. - (b) Tire pressures must comply with the Manufacturers recommended guidelines. - (c) Only nitrogen or compressed air may be used to inflate Tires. - (d) Tire warmers are not permitted during official events. - (e) No substance or process to alter the tires in any way is permitted.
 Tires may be tested with appropriate devices. - (f) All cars must use the same tires for qualifying and races.
-Exceptions are as follows - (1) If one tire is changed for any reason the driver will start the race behind the last car in its class. - (2) If more than one tire is changed for any reason the driver will start from pit lane and be released only after ALL cars in the race, regardless of class, have passed and only at the direction of an official. - (3) Double Race days- if more than one race is scheduled for the day the same tires from qualifying must be used for both races as well or be subject to the above penalties. - (4) If tires are swapped between wet and dry
+Exceptions are as follows - (1) If one tire is changed there will be no penalty. - (2) If more than one tire is changed for any reason the driver will start from pit lane.
+The driver may be allowed to follow the field during pace laps and will then be required to drive through pit lane at 30mph and continue directly onto the circuit to join the race. - (3) Double Race days- if more than one race is scheduled for the day the same tires from qualifying must be used for both races as well or be subject to the above penalties. - (4) If tires are swapped between wet and dry the dry tires must be the same as may have been used previously.